willfindlay/minix-dotfiles/README.md

 <h1> WILLIAM FINDLAY'S MINIX DOTFILES </h1>

 <p>
-  My dotfiles for the minix virtual machine image for COMP3000 designed for use in a linux host OS environment.
+  My dotfiles for the minix virtual machine image for COMP3000 designed for use in a linux host OS environment.<br/>
+  However, they can also be used on Windows or MacOS with minor or no modifications.
 </p>

 <h2>IMPORTANT</h2>